IRA Basics You Need to Know

 Some rules apply, however.
 You must file a joint married return to elect this option, and the working spouse must have income at least in excess of the combined contributions.

-Roll Over Instead of Cashing Out
+Rolling Over Instead of Cashing Out

 You'll be given a choice to either cash-out or roll your funds over into a 401(k) or another IRA if you leave an employer and you have a retirement fund there of any type.
 It's always preferable to roll your funds over directly to a retirement account with your new employer if possible or with your bank.